haibrands/cyberdog/README.md

 # Cyberdog:

 Your trusty companion, here to assist you in the reconnaissance of a target box or IP address.
 This is an entry level script designed to automate the reconnaissance stage of penetration testing.
-It's intended use is for fun or to learn!
+It's intended use case is for fun or to learn!

 # How to use: